Caravan and Trailer Wheel Alignment

 In a tandem axle setup, it is the rear axle that suffers the most significant tyre wear.
 If you take the time put a long straight edge across both tyres, I am sure you will be surprised!

 It is far easier to correct the wheel alignment on a single axle camper trailer than tandem axle suspension systems.

 Check out our axle triangulation guidelines document here.

 Axle pads were first thought to align the spring on top or below the axle.

-A caravan or trailer entering a pothole at 100 kph causes shock loading.
+Both tow vehicle and caravan or trailer entering a pothole at 100 kph causes shock loading.